-There are many outdated myths about thermal inkjet (TIJ) printers still circulating in the coding and marking industry that are farther from reality.
+There are many outdated myths about thermal inkjet (TIJ) printers still circulating in the coding and marking industry that is farther from reality.
 These myths may have had bases at the genesis of the TIJ system but now, with over a decade of technological advancement, almost all are proven to be invalid.
 This blog will present each of the myths that are no longer valid and where the future of this industry is leading to.

 TIJ printer can only print on porous substrates